On the intersection of local Arthur packets for classical groups and applications: ``The" local Arthur parameter of a representation of Arthur type

-\begin{remark} From the lemma above, we see $dual \circ ui_{i,j} \circ dual$ of type 3' is the same as an inverse of a composition of Atobe's P operator and $ui_{i,j}$ $($\cite{Ato22}$)$.
+\begin{remark} From the lemma above, we see $dual \circ ui_{i,j} \circ dual$ of type 3' is the same as an inverse of a composition of Atobe's phantom operator $P$ and $ui_{i,j}$ $($\cite[Definition 3.4]{Ato22}$)$.
 We give an example of this below.
-On the other hand, Corollary \ref{cor ui inverse} shows that $dual \circ ui_{i,j} \circ dual$ of type not 3' is indeed the same as inverse of $ui_{j,i}$.
-Therefore, all of the basic operators can be written as a composition of Atobe's $R_k, ui_k$, P and their inverses.
+On the other hand, Corollary \ref{cor ui inverse} shows that $dual \circ ui_{i,j} \circ dual$ not of type 3' is indeed the same as inverse of $ui_{j,i}$.
+Therefore, all of the basic operators can be written as a composition of Atobe's $R_k, ui_k$, $P$ and their inverses.

 Remark \ref{rmk partial dual} also shows $dual_k$ is a composition of $R_k, ui_k$, P and their inverses.
 Therefore, Theorems \ref{thm integer} and \ref{thm half integer} imply Theorem \ref{thm Atobe's main thm} of \cite{Ato22}. \end{remark}